dr. sarah king

 Find out more about my research!

-My research focuses on how understanding the behavioral ecology of mammals can inform management of common species and conservation of endangered species.
+My research focuses on understanding the behavioral ecology of mammals to inform management of common species and conservation of endangered species.

 I am a Research Scientist at the Natural Resource Ecology Laboratory at Colorado State University and Co-Chair of the International Union for the Conservation of Nature (IUCN) Species Survival Commission Equid Specialist Group.